echopen/echopen_prototyping/introduction/new_introduction.md

 The Scan Conversion allows one to recreate a clinical image from a set of data sent by a probe.
 The received image depends on the geometry of the probe.
 This process intends to recreate the 'real' image.

-An ultrasound beamformer generates coherently summed image data in polar format while the standard TV raster display is rectangular.
-Hence, polar to Cartesian scan conversion is necessary before display.
+Using an ultrasound beamformer, we can scan an area line by line, and gather data about each depth, for each line.
+Those data are collected in a chart.
+Each column contains data that have been collected for a particular direction, at different depths.
+If a color is attributed to each cell of the chart, a rectangular image is obtained.
+But as each column of the chart corresponds to a direction and not to a vertical line, we obtain a distorded image.
+This means that a polar to cartesian scan conversion is necessary before display.

  A combined design scheme for polar to Cartesian scan conversion using nearest neighbor and linear interpolations has been implemented which optimizes both image quality and hardware requirement.
-The scan converter takes polar data as input and produces corresponding rectangular data which is used for image formation.
-The radial distance becomes somewhat larger as one moves deeper into the body and this produces serious artifacts in the image called Moiré artifacts.
-Hence interpolation becomes necessary.
 The nearest neighbor interpolation is a simple method although it makes the image blocky.
 On the other hand, linear interpolation needs a few computations but is free from these artifacts in the far field.
+At the end of that process, we obtain a better representation of the reality.

 ![ alt tag](http://wiki.echopen.org/images/c/c6/Image02.jpg)